 The second definition is stronger and demands more and is presented here only for later reference and in order to give some clarifying comments.
-If an index is excellent for almost proportional changes, it is necessarily excellent for small changes.
+If an index is superlative for almost proportional changes, it is necessarily superlative for small changes.
 It is rather remarkable, that e.g. F and t approximate each other equally well irrespective of how much the prices and quantities have changed (i.e. how large their proportional values have been).
-MV is excellent for SC, but it is not excellent for APC.
+MV are superlative for SC, but it is not superlative for APC.